The Confessional (film): Plot

 The Confessional is set in Quebec City in 1952, during the time Alfred Hitchcock was filming I Confess.
 The city is transitioning into the modern era due to the advent of television and its initial exposure to Hollywood.
 A character resembling Hitchcock is depicted during the local premiere of I Confess.

 The story shifts between events in the early '50s and 1989.
 In 1989, Pierre Lamontagne returns to Quebec City from China for his father's funeral.
 He struggles to find his adopted brother, Marc.
 They eventually reunite in a gay sauna.
 The brothers embark on a quest to discover Marc’s biological father, initially believed to be a parish priest.
-Their mother, Rachel, after multiple visits to the confessional, gave birth to Marc and later took her own life.
+Marc's mother, Rachel, after multiple visits to the confessional, gave birth to Marc and later took her own life.

 The film often revisits the making of I Confess, centering on Hitchcock's assistant as she interacts with the local church and organizes auditions for Hitchcock.
 Various characters, such as a mysterious gentleman, play significant roles in the unfolding narrative.